Artists / Gallery

 Vienna *1862 - †1918 Vienna

-In 1897 Klimt was co-founder of the “Wiener Secession” and became the first president there.
-On the occasion of the 14th exhibition of the association of artists of the Secession 1902 Klimt painted the cycle Beethovenfries, which is dedicated to the composer Ludwig van Beethoven.
-The Beethovenfries was positioned on the walls of the Wiener Secession.
-Klimt was dedicated to the renewal of art and the encouragement of young artists like Egon Schiele and Oskar Kokoschka.
-But 1905 the scandal about his so called faculty-paintings (the University of Vienna ceiling paintings) caused Klimt’s withdrawal from public.
+In 1897 Klimt became co-founder of the Vienna Secession and its first president.
+On the occasion of the 14th exhibition of the Association of Visual Artists of the Secession, the cycle Beethoven Frieze, which he painted and which is dedicated to the composer Ludwig van Beethoven, was placed on the walls of a hall of the Vienna Secession in 1902.
+Klimt's commitment was primarily aimed at renewing the arts and promoting young artists such as Egon Schiele and Oskar Kokoschka.
+However, the scandal surrounding his faculty paintings led to his withdrawal from public life in 1905.

-After that Klimt worked exclusively for the liberal upper class.
-He made the world-famous lady-portraits: Sonja Knips (1898), Fritza Riedler (1906), Adele Bloch-Bauer (1907), Johanna Staude (1917/18).
-Furthermore, Klimt created allegoric and symbolic works, the most famous one is the depiction of two lovers, “Der Kuss”/The Kiss from 1908.
+Klimt now worked exclusively for the liberal upper middle class.
+He painted the world-famous portraits of ladies [Sonja Knips (1898), Fritza Riedler (1906), Adele Bloch-Bauer (1907), Johanna Staude (1917/18)].
+In addition, Klimt created, above all, allegorical-symbolic works, the most famous of which is the depiction of a couple, the "Kiss" of 1908.

-During the summer months Klimt often went to lake Attersee, where he painted most of his landscapes.
+During the summer months, Klimt often retreated to the Attersee, where the majority of his landscape paintings were created.

-1918 Klimt suffered a stroke and died at the age of 56 years.
+In 1918 Gustav Klimt died at the age of 56 from a stroke.